 Bad news travels fast on social media

 Correction!
 All news travels fast on social media, but people love a faux pas, especially when it involves a business.
-In fact, almost half of consumers have shared a bad customer service experience via a social platform.
+In fact, almost half of consumers have shared a bad social media customer service experience.

 That’s a lot more than is the case for other customer service channels…